-Adreeja also conducts within private law proceedings intractable residence/contact disputes, internal and external relocation disputes, child abduction and wardship proceedings inside and outside the EU.
+Adreeja also conducts within private law proceedings intractable residence/contact disputes, including cases of parental alienation, internal and external relocation disputes, child abduction and wardship proceedings inside and outside the EU.
 She is frequently instructed on behalf of children, whether by their Cafcass Guardian or by NYAS.

-Adreeja has particular expertise in relation to forced marriage protection orders, where she represents local authorities, police forces, applicants and respondent family members in freestanding forced marriage protection order applications, linked care proceedings and linked Court of Protection proceedings and declarations for a non-recognition of marriage pursuant to the inherent jurisdiction of the High Court.
+Adreeja is a leading national expert in forced marriage cases and was a guest speaker on this topic at the UK Association of UK Women Judges, speaking after Baroness Hale, President of the Supreme Court.
+She represents local authorities, police forces, applicants, victims and respondent family members in freestanding forced marriage protection order applications, linked care proceedings and linked Court of Protection proceedings and declarations for a non-recognition of marriage pursuant to the inherent jurisdiction of the High Court.
 She also undertakes applications for female genital mutilation protection orders.

-“A Guide to Forced Marriage: Common Problems and Case Law” MBL Webinar, forthcoming (Jan 2019)
+“A Guide to Forced Marriage: Common Problems and Case Law” MBL Webinar January 2019